stacks-network/docs/_storage/digital-ocean-deploy.md

 6. Set the `bucket` to the name of the DigitalOcean space you just created.

-   If your space is called `moxiegirl-hub-space`, the `bucket` value is `moxiegirl-hub-space`.
+   If your space is called `meepers-hub-space`, the `bucket` value is `meepers-hub-space`.

 6. Set the `readURL` to the URL of the DigitalOcean space you just created.

-  If your space URL called `https://moxiegirl-hub-space.sfo2.digitaloceanspaces.com `, the `readURL` name is `https://moxiegirl-hub-space.sfo2.digitaloceanspaces.com`.
+  If your space URL called `https://meepers-hub-space.sfo2.digitaloceanspaces.com `, the `readURL` name is `https://meepers-hub-space.sfo2.digitaloceanspaces.com`.

 7. Add an `endpoint` value to the `awsCredentials` section.